bebop-001/NavigationDemo/README.md

             * top frag -> root frag
  ![NavEditor Image](snapshots/NavEditor)

-        * This is how the Navigation Editor looked to me at this point.
+        * This is how the Navigation Editor looked to me at this point.  **Yours may look different.**  The layout for the editor is in .idea/navEditor.xml which is not under git control.

 6. Next we will add onClick listeners to each of the fragments using the NavGraph created by the navigation editor.
 If you look at res/navigation/navigaton.xml we created, you will find it now contains a <Fragment> for each of the four fragments we added.
 Each <Fragment> contains an action or actions that were defined by the connections were made.
 Syntax for the resource id for the action is "action_<Fragment>_to_<destination Fragment>.
 For instance the action from the rootFrag to the upperFrag is "action_rootFrag_to_upperFrag".